Kepai39/CST8916_Daigle_Catherine-Assignment2-41175118/README.md

 ## Usage Instructions:

+Follow the following steps to set up and run the simulation for the three IoT devices:

+1. In the project root folder, create a `.env` file with the following fields:
+    - `IOTHUB_CONN_STR1`
+    - `IOTHUB_CONN_STR2`
+    - `IOTHUB_CONN_STR3`
+    - Each field should have the IoT Hub connection string from one of three Created Devices in IoT Hub, example: <br> `IOTHUB_CONN_STR1 = "HostName=IoThubs1.azure-devices.net;DeviceId=iotsensor1;SharedAccessKey=<string>"`
+2. Open a terminal and navigate to the project directory.
+Run: `python -m venv .venv`
+3. `.venv\scripts\activate` to activate the virtual environment (if not already activated), which will have your 3 environment variables from step 1.
+4. `pip install -r requirements.txt` to install the requirements (2).
+5. `py sensor-simulation/sensor.py` to run the program.

 ## Results:
 Before retrieving the results I had to create a diagnostic settings to Run the Stream analytics job: